 This course is offered the second half of a term and presents an introduction to fluids, electric charge and potential, electric fields, electric currents, magnetism, electromagnetic induction and waves, light, nuclear physics and radioactivity.
-This course is offered in an accelerated 7 week format as part of Logan's Flexible Accelerated Science Track (FAST) program or in the traditional 15 week format.
+This course is offered in an accelerated 7 week format as part of Logan's Flexible Accelerated Science Track (FAST) program.
 Pre-requisites: Physics I or equivalent